wuyx5/LESA/README.md

   *Panel (a) shows age distributions in the three datasets.
 The rest panels show the temporal information on scans for each subject.*

-## PCA results
+## PCA Results

-PCA results of the ADNI dataset. (a) shows the Karcher mean of all 1719 surfaces in the ADNIGO2 dataset.
+PCA results of the ADNI dataset. (a) shows the Karcher mean of all surfaces in the ADNIGO2 dataset.
 Panel (b) shows the cumulative percentage of variance explained by the number of principal components (PCs).
 As shown here, the use of 33 and 61 PCs can represent the 95% variation of all lateral ventricle and left hippocampus surfaces seperately.
 Panel (c) shows the first PC direction in the shape space by reconstructing the principal geodesic as f<sub>&mu;</sub>+t <span style="white-space: nowrap; font-size:larger">&radic;<span style="text-decoration:overline;">&lambda;<sub>1</sub></span></span>PC<sub>1</sub>, where PC1 represents the first principal direction.
-We then bring the temporal labels back (the time of each observation) and plot the area trajectories for 321 subjects in panel (d) and PC1 score trajectories in panel (e).
+We then bring the temporal labels back (the time of each observation) and plot the area trajectories for all subjects in panel (d) and PC1 score trajectories in panel (e).

 1) **Lateral Ventricle**\
    <img src="./Figures/ADNI_LV_PC1_narrow.png" width="600" alt="Ventricle_PCA_result" title="Ventricle_PCA_result"> <br/>